 Where can you get it?

-You can get water softener salt at your neighborhood hardware store.
+You can get water softener salt at your neighbourhood hardware store (the same place you might pick up a new saw).
 You can buy it in bulk, and it lasts for a long time.
 It is also extremely cheap when compared to the other alternatives.

 On an even comparison it seems that water softener salt is the best way to melt ice in hard winter months, and it ends up keeping you safe as well as saving you money.